 With so many restaurants and beautiful views, it won’t be hard to find the perfect restaurant for a romantic date or if you want to treat yourself during your honeymoon in Rome.

-There are many hotels offering spa services in Rome including massage, sauna, hammam and several treatments, but also independent wellness centres.
-The spas in the city centre offer great couples spa packages with treatments as diverse as rituals on donkey milk or “wine therapy” experiences.
+There are many hotels offering spa services in Rome including massage, sauna, hammam, and several treatments, but also independent wellness centers.
+The spas in the city center offer great couples spa packages with treatments as diverse as rituals on donkey milk or “wine therapy” experiences.

-Soak in history and pampering self-care rituals in spa centres set in ancient buildings.
-Try some of the packages of places like the fantastic Spa at Trilussa Palace Hotel, Terme di Trastevere in the city centre, Essenza Spa in the Eur district, or Templum Salutis for nice Turkish bath experiences, a bit far from the city centre but well-connected to Termini station with bus n.
+Soak in the history and in pampering self-care rituals in spa centers set in ancient buildings.
+Try some of the packages of places like the fantastic Spa at Trilussa Palace Hotel, Terme di Trastevere in the city center, Essenza Spa in the Eur district, or Templum Salutis for nice Turkish bath experiences, a bit far from Rome’s Centro Storico but well-connected to Termini station with bus n.
 105.

 If you want to spoil and surprise your other half, this is definitely one of the best things to do in Rome for couples.

 Another great accommodation for honeymooners to book in central Rome close to Piazza Navona and Campo de’ Fiori is Hotel Lunetta.
-Here, guests will have cosy rooms, a lovely spa offering couples treatments and experiences and an outdoor terrace with a great view.
+Here, guests will have cozy rooms, a lovely spa offering couples treatments and experiences, and an outdoor terrace with a great view.

-Treating yourself with the right hotel is a great way to experience romantic Rome.
+Treating yourself to the right hotel is a great way to experience romantic Rome.

 If you are looking for romantic places in Rome to propose, get up one of the city’s hills and the view will do the rest.
-Spots like the Janiculum Hill, Giardino degli Aranci (Garden of the Oranges) on the Aventine Hill, Pincio Terrace in Villa Borghese park are very romantic places in Rome.
+Spots like Janiculum Hill, Giardino degli Aranci (Orange Garden) on the Aventine Hill, and the Pincio Terrace in Villa Borghese park are very romantic places in Rome.

-If you need more date ideas in Rome, you can head to Monte Mario Hill, the tallest viewpoint in Rome called Zodiaco or also “Vialetto degli Innamorati”, Lovers’ Walkway.
+If you need more date ideas in Rome, you can head to Monte Mario Hill, the tallest viewpoint in Rome called Zodiaco, or also “Vialetto degli Innamorati”, Lovers’ Walkway.
 You can reach this spot through Via Trionfale and Mellini Park (here is the map).
-Thanks to the altitude, here is the Astronomical Observatory and the view the best in Rome, much appreciated also by German poet Goethe.
+Thanks to the altitude, here is the Astronomical Observatory and the view is one of the best in Rome, much appreciated also by the German poet Goethe.

 What can possibly be more romantic than a cruise along the Tiber in Rome?
 Pretty cliché but never gets old, really.
-They organise them both during the day and at night, you can book a hop on/hop off boat tour as well as a dinner with live music.
+They organize them both during the day and at night, you can book a hop-on/hop-off boat tour as well as a dinner with live music.